RaHehl/home-assistant.io/source/_integrations/unifiprotect.markdown

 **Warning:**

 When processing NFC scans, always validate the scanned ID.
-The scan event is also triggered by unknown NFC cards.
+Unknown NFC cards also trigger the scan event.
 Additionally, this event was developed using third-party cards, as the developer did not have access to official UniFi cards at the time.
 With third-party cards, the scan relies on the card's serial number.
-While this approach is not uncommon, it is important to note that the card's serial number is generally not considered a secure identifier and can be duplicated relatively easily.
+While this approach is not uncommon, it is essential to note that the card's serial number is generally not considered a secure identifier and can be duplicated relatively easily.

 ### Fingerprint Identified Event